material-admin/doc-material-components/dev-article-styleguide.md

 	Use the name used in <a href="https://material.io/components/">material.io/components</a>\/\<component\> instead of the API name for the platform.
 Reference the platform API name only when referencing the API.<br>

 	For example, buttons: <br>
 		 'Text button' is the canonical name, but <code>FlatButton</code> is the API name in Flutter.
-When describing the component or component variant in the text, use 'text button' and use `FlatButton` only in either the API references or code samples.
+When describing the component or component type in the text, use 'text button' and use `FlatButton` only in either the API references or code samples.

 	</details>